 Yellow Bird grows with a compact upright habit, and is a good choice if you want a Magnolia for a smaller garden.

 Fill in the form below and we will notify you when Yellow Bird magnolia are back in stock.

 As with all Magnolias, plant in a sunny sheltered spot for best results.
 However Yellow Bird is very late flowering by Magnolia standards and should escape most frosts.

-Yellow Bird was developed by Doris Stone of the Brooklyn Botanic Garden and introduced in 1981.
+Yellow Bird was developed by Doris Stone of the Brooklyn Botanic Gardens and introduced in 1981.
 It is a good example of a "back-cross", in other words crossing a hybrid (developed from two different Magnolia species) with one of the parents in order to try to get a more of an influence from that parent.
 In this case the parentage is Magnolia x brooklynensis ‘Evamaria' and Magnolia acuminata - one of the parents of 'Evamaria'.
 Magnolia acuminata is known in the USA as the 'Cucumber tree' and has larger leaves and more vigorous growth than some Magnolias.
 The result of the back-cross is a more intense yellow flower than 'Evamaria', as well as later flowering, with the flowers are borne alongside the leaves.

 Illustrative example of a pot-grown tree of this variety as supplied.